Scoliosis Treatment in San Diego

 Active Release Technique

 Active Release Technique (ART) addresses muscle and fascial restrictions common with scoliosis.
-By working on overworked tissues on the compressed side, we improve movement and promote spinal symmetry.
+Working on overworked tissues on the compressed side improves movement and promotes spinal symmetry.

 Understanding Scoliosis